I-m-Sushmita/technical_doc_page/README.md

 ## Function
 This section covers functions in C, including their declaration, definition, calling, parameters, return values, and recursion.
 ## Usage
-To view the documentation, simply open the `index.html` The page is designed to be responsive and can be viewed on desktop, tablet, and mobile devices.
+To view the documentation, simply open the  https://i-m-sushmita.github.io/technical_documentation_page/

+This page is designed to be responsive and can be viewed on desktop, tablet, and mobile devices.

 ## Contributing